blackberry/KaBoom/README.md

 * An RPM package that currently installs RPM based Linux distributions
 * A Debian package for dpkg based Linux distributions

+## Major Changes in 0.8.x

 This release contains the most significant updates to KaBoom we have introduced in a single version bump.
 The most significant change is the migration of all running configuration parameters and topic configurations to ZooKeeper.
 The remaining confiugration continues to be read in via a property file.
 The running configuration and topic configuraiton is stored at at zk://<root>/kaboom/config

+Workers are now aligned to

 ## Startup versus Running Configurations